wp-plugins/sharexy/readme.txt

 * Effective and attracting as much social network traffic as possible

-Looks like there’s nothing else to add to this list? **Well there is!**
+Looks like there's nothing else to add to this list? **Well there is!**

-- Social sharing and bookmark widget should **bring you money** and it’s made possible at last!
+- Social sharing and bookmark widget should **bring you money** and it's made possible at last!

 Sharexy widget has got it all.